Kheoss/bootable_space_invaders_clone/README.md

 -> Run the output using qemu

 ## How to play:
-  A/D - menu navigation
+  ->A/D - menu navigation

-  Space - select option
+  ->Space - select option

-  A/D - game controll
+  ->A/D - game controll

-  Space - shoot
+  ->Space - shoot